avg-lebesgue-enjoyer/unstructured_structure_library/README.md

 # Changelog

 ### 2024-06-20_23-00
-- Implemented an array in `array.c`, with tests
+- Implemented an array in `general_linear_structures/static/array.c`, with tests
 - Actaully understood pointers a bit better

 ### 2024-06-20_21-10